 - At the initial phase of the project, it is challenging for a customer to clearly define and conceptualize their requirements in the form of functional specifications.
 Hence, there is a high possibility for them to change their minds after seeing the end product.
 This change can also occur due to a business plan or market influence.
 Low flexibility in this model makes it difficult to accommodate any such changes, especially when the product needs to be re-engineered to a large extent.

 - No working model is produced until the later stage during the waterfall lifecycle.

 - Slow delivery times.
 The customer is not able to see the product until it is fully completed.

 - The customer has no opportunity to get familiar with the system in advance.
-Waterfall model is more of an internal process and keeps the end user excluded.
+The waterfall model is more of an internal process and keeps the end-user excluded.